Nadežda Petrović: Biography

 In 1893, she became an art teacher at the school and later taught at the women's university in Belgrade.
 Afterwards, she obtained a stipend from the Serbian Ministry of Education to study art in the private school of Anton Ažbe in Munich.
-Here, she met painters Rihard Jakopič, Ivan Grohar, Matija Jama, Milan Milovanović, Kosta Milićević, and Borivoje Stevanović.
+Here, she met painters Rihard Jakopič, Ivan Grohar, Matija Jama, Milan Milovanović (painter), Kosta Miličević, and Borivoje Stevanović.
 She also encountered modern art pioneers such as Wassily Kandinsky, Alexej von Jawlensky, Julius Exter, and Paul Klee, and was deeply moved by their work.
 While in Munich, she regularly sent letters to her parents in Serbia and always asked for them to send her newspapers and books detailing the latest happenings in the country.
 Her dedication to her artwork took a toll on her personal life, and in 1898 she called off her engagement to a civil servant after the man's mother sought an unacceptably high dowry.
 Petrović returned to Serbia in 1900 and regularly visited museums and galleries, attended concerts and theatre productions.
 She also dedicated much of her time to learning foreign languages.
 Her first individual exhibit took place in Belgrade that same year.
 She also helped organize the First Yugoslav Art Exhibit, and the First Yugoslav Art Colony.
 In 1902, Petrović began teaching at the women's school of higher education.
 The following year she co-founded of the Circle of Serbian Sisters, a humanitarian organization dedicated to helping ethnic Serbs in Ottoman-controlled Kosovo and Macedonia.
 In 1904 Petrović retreated to her family home Resnik, where she focused on her paintings.
 One of her most famous works, Resnik, was completed during her stay here.
 Over the next several years, she became involved in Serbian patriotic circles.
 She gathered material help for the poor people in Old Serbia and protested the Austro-Hungarian annexation of Bosnia and Herzegovina.
 In 1910, she travelled to Paris to visit her friend, the sculptor Ivan Meštrović.
 Staying in France until she heard the news of her father's death, she returned to Serbia in April 1911.
 Upon her return, she resumed teaching at the women's school of higher education.
 She exhibited her artworks as a part of Kingdom of Serbia's pavilion at International Exhibition of Art of 1911.